 Our Mental Health Services

-HealthWISE has a team of mental health clinicians that can assess and treat for a range of common mental health illnesses or disorders such as anxiety, depression or if you’re just not feeling yourself.
-On this page, you will find information about: the types of mental health services Healthwise provides, where we deliver these services, how to access our services, fees and payment for appointments, how to book your appointments.
+HealthWISE has a team of mental health clinicians that can assess, treat and support individuals with a range of mental health illnesses, disorders or difficulties, including anxiety, depression or if you’re just not feeling yourself.
+On this page, you will find information about: the types of mental health services Healthwise provides, where we deliver these services, how to access our services, fees and payment for appointments, specific programs we deliver, & how to book your appointments.
 If you are in immediate need of help, please contact Triple-0 or attend your local emergency department.